 The deductible and out-of-pocket max are two very important factors when deciding which health insurance plan is right for your needs.

-In general, you'll pay more each month to get better cost-sharing benefits, such as lower deductibles, lower out-of-pocket maximums, and lower copayments or coinsurance.
+- In general, you'll pay more each month to pay less for your medical care through lower deductibles, out-of-pocket maximums, copayments or coinsurance.
 These higher monthly costs may be worth it if you're expecting to need significant medical care in the upcoming year.

-Choosing a plan with lower monthly payments can be good for those who are young and healthy, but it means higher deductibles, higher out-of-pocket maximums, and paying higher copayments or coinsurance for health services.
+- Choosing a plan with lower monthly payments can be good for those who are young and healthy, but it means higher deductibles, higher out-of-pocket maximums and higher copayments or coinsurance for health services.

 Comparing health insurance quotes can help you optimize how much you pay each month versus the policy's yearly deductible amount, cost-sharing benefits and out-of-pocket maximum.